goofball222/unifi/README.md

 Private key file **MUST** be named `privkey.pem`.
 3. Must contain a PEM format SSL certificate file with the full certification chain.
 LetsEncrypt handles this automatically, other providers may need manual work (https://www.digicert.com/ssl-support/pem-ssl-creation.htm).
 Certificate file **MUST** be named `fullchain.pem`.
 4. Start the container.
-SSL import and Java keystore update process is automated by init-script.
-Status, errors, etc. can be found in the container log, IE: `docker logs goofball222-unifi`
+SSL import and Java keystore update process is automated during startup.
+Status, errors, etc. can be found in the container log, IE: `docker logs <containername>`
 5. Existing keystore file will be backed up to  `/usr/lib/unifi/data/keystore-<epochseconds>`
 6. Java keystore is only updated when changes to the certificate files are detected.
-To force a re-import of existing files delete the `unificert.sha256` file in `/usr/lib/unifi/cert` and restart the container.
+To force a re-import of existing files delete the `unificert.sha256` file in `/DATA_VOLUME/unifi/cert` and restart the container.

 If you don't want to use a custom SSL certificate then the `/usr/lib/unifi/cert` volume can be left unmapped.
 Alternatively if the `privkey.pem` and/or `fullchain.pem` file are not present SSL customization will be skipped.